 Masala Papad Recipe

 Masala papad can be served as a delicious snack, appetizer, starter, or side dish with Indian meals.

 If you are making it for a gathering, you can make the topping, roast the papad, and let your guests assemble their own masala papad.
-Instead of making the topping already, you can arrange the topping ingredients on the table, and then the guests can customize their topping as well.
+Instead of making the topping in advance, you can arrange the topping ingredients on the table so guests can customize their own.

-There is one more interesting way of serving this papad.
+There is another interesting way to serve this papad.
 Make a cone with roasted papad and fill it with this spicy onion-tomato mixture.

+Masala Papad Recipe